 It is well known that Indian music is based on an oral tradition.
 However, it is often erroneously presumed that this oral tradition precluded any musical notation.
 This is not the case; musical notation in India extends back to the Vedas.
-Musical notaton, known as swar lipi has existed in India from ancient Vedic age up to the modern internet age.
+Musical notation, known as swar lipi has existed in India from ancient Vedic age up to the modern internet age.

 The Sangeet Ratnakar is a musical treatise written in the 13th century by Sharangdev.
 It is replete with well notated musical examples.